0ETI-SCRIPTS/arknights_reroll/README.md

 ## Note:
 <p>I've only tested this for myself.
-Probably won't work if you run it.</p>
+Probably won't work if you run it since images are not the same.</p>
 <p>With some slight coding knowledge I'm sure you can figure out how to make it work on your device.</p>

 ## FAQ: